-The delightful Phuket old town has beautiful colonial architecture and history.
-Thalang Road is most famous street in Old Town and the best place to see colorful Sino-Portuguese buildings.
-The road hosts the Phuket Sunday Walking Street Market, or Lard Yai Market by local, which is one the top things to do in Phuket Town.
+Phuket old town has beautiful colonial architecture and history.
+Thalang Road is a famous street and is the best place to see colorful Sino-Portuguese buildings.
+It is the location of the Sunday Walking Street Market (or Lard Yai Market), which is one the top things to do in Phuket Town.

 In addition to the popular Thalang road, there are many other streets to explore:

 - Phang Nga road, many art galleries, street arts, murals, and lively paintings.

 - Yaowarat Road, best for street art and photos with eye-catching graffiti walls.

 - Dibuk Road, home to Phuket Indy Market, known as Lard Ploy Khong by locals; Lock Tien Food Court, and Raya Restaurant at the instersection with Thepkrasattri road.

 - Ranong Road, home toThai Airways heritage house and Phuket city market.

 - Soi Romance Alley, an Instagram-worthy street.
 It was used to be the red-light district of town, but today, it is filled with souvenir shops, cafés, and posh guesthouses.